argoproj/argo-workflows/sdks/python/README.md

 In order to make it easier indicate backwards compatibility between the SDK version and the Argo Workflows releases, we bump the Python SDK major version by 3 and keep the minor and patch versions.
-For example, Python SDK with version `6.3.0rc2` is released with Argo Workflows `v3.3.0rc2`.
+For example, Python SDK with version `6.3.0rc2` is released with Argo Workflows `v3.3.0-rc2`.
+Note that the hyphen in `-rc2` is removed intentionally to follow Python package versioning conventions documented in [PEP-0440](https://www.python.org/dev/peps/pep-0440/).